 On January 25, 1906 the system was reorganized as the Chicago & Illinois Midland Railway (Interestingly, its name did not derive from the city or region it intended to serve.
 Instead, it was a combination of owners, Chicago Edison and Illinois Midland Coal.) then proceeded to expand both eastward and westward reaching Taylorville and Auburn.

 In 1924 the road was shut down and its assets liquidated.
-The 84-mile section from Springfield to Pekin, then known as the Springfield, Havana & Peoria Railroad, was subsequently leased by the C&IM while the Illinois Central picked up the southern segment from Springfield into St. Louis.
+The 84-mile section from Springfield to Pekin, then known as the Springfield, Havana & Peoria Railroad, was subsequently leased by the C&IM while the Illinois Terminal picked up the southern segment serving St. Louis, east of the Mississippi River (this included the trackage between Granite City and Grafton, Illinois).

-By acquiring its part the C&IM also gained a one-quarter ownership in the Peoria & Pekin Union Railway.
+By acquiring its part of the old CP&StL the C&IM also gained a one-quarter ownership in the Peoria & Pekin Union Railway.
 This successful little terminal/switching carrier not only served numerous customers but also maintained a multitude of interchanges with major railroads including:

 Coal, which comprised about 90% of the Chicago & Illinois Midland's annual tonnage, normally did move by rail all of the way into Chicago.
 To reduce shipping costs a substantial rail-river coal transfer terminal was built in Havana along the Illinois River.